-What is Section 1 of the Sherman Antitrust Act
+Section 1 of the Sherman Antitrust Act prohibits three types of prohibited agreements:

 The Sherman Antitrust Act, one of the first major business regulatory attempts after the Civil War, is broken down into two main parts: Section 1 and Section 2.
 Within Section 2, the main topics covered are the use of monopolies, whether intended or unintended, and either by an individual company or companies, to restrain interstate commerce.